-When it’d done, cut it into bite-size pieces and enjoy with a cup of hot Korean hot tea.
-Red bean dishes are both delicious and healthful.
+When it’s done, cut it into bite-size pieces and enjoy with a cup of hot Korean hot tea.
+Red bean dishes are both delicious and healthy.
 I sincerely hope that the culinary world will pay more attention to these excellent legumes.

-If there is one thing that Koreans successfully engage, it is making things look alluring.
+If there is one thing that Koreans successfully engage in, it is making things look alluring.
 That is the reason why Korean Minimalist cakes have been trending on social media.